britter/nix-configuration/README.md

 This is the description for a network install that does not require the Raspberry Pi to be connected to a display.
 Instead it's sufficient to connet it to the network via ethernet cable and ssh into the machine.
 The SD card image will setup the root account and a user called `nixos` without password.
-So it's possible to SSH into the machine without a password.
-They might be sufficient, if you feel like your network is secure enough.
-If you want some extra level of security, you should use SSH public key authentication.
-There are two options to setup SSH public key authentication.
+However the SSH service is configred to not accept empty passwords.
+So in order to login via SSH, you need to pre-load your SSH key into the authorized_keys file of either the root user or the `nixos` user.
-In either case the first step is to download the bootable SD card image from the Hydra build system, see [this nixos.wiki entry](https://nixos.wiki/wiki/NixOS_on_ARM#Installation).
+The first step is to download the bootable SD card image from the Hydra build system, see [this nixos.wiki entry](https://nixos.wiki/wiki/NixOS_on_ARM#Installation).

 **Pre-load an SSH key into the image**

-In this option, the bootable SD card image is modified to pre-load the SSH key into the `authorized_keys` file of the nixos user.

 1. Use `nix run nixpkgs#parted parted <img>` to find out what exactly to mount.
 See [this stackoverflow answer](https://unix.stackexchange.com/a/156480) for details.
 2. Mount the image file into a local directory by running